-- Our discussion with students indicated satisfaction with their experience while studying the programme.
-The satisfactory levels of learning support they received during the pandemic is a good indicator of how students will be supported in the distance learning programme. - The general programme documentation and the student guides demonstrate constructive alignment between the learning outcomes which the students need to achieve and the methods of assessment that are employed in the programme.
-Whereas the end of course assessment (exams) does not provide any opportunities for the students to receive feedback on the performance, the description of activities in the study guides for each course indicate an awareness of the need to explicitly link the teaching and assessment methods with the overall programme objectives and learning outcomes.
-The sample exam papers provided examples of these links, though the inclusion of multiple choice questions in the examples we have reviewed does not lend itself to achieving higher level outcomes in end of term/year exams.
+Our discussion with students indicated satisfaction with their experience while studying the programme.
+Students were also satisfied with the support they received overall from the institution.

+The general programme documentation and the student guides demonstrate constructive alignment between the learning outcomes which the students need to achieve and the methods of assessment that are employed in the programme.
+Whereas the end of course assessment (exams) does not provide any opportunities for the students to receive feedback on their performance, the description of activities in the study guides indicate an awareness of the need to explicitly link the teaching and assessment approaches with the overall programme objectives and learning outcomes.
+The sample exam papers provided examples of these links, though the inclusion of multiple choice questions in the examples we have reviewed does not lend itself to achieving higher level outcomes, particularly at postgraduate level.